-A collection of information about software projects, software development resources, obscure software, and old electrical hardware, among other things.
+A collection of information about audiobook projects, software projects, software development resources, and obscure software.
+Information about other things, including old electrical hardware, is also available.

-Software projects that I have publicly released at one time or another are listed below.
-To unpack the contents of downloaded archive files, the StuffIt Expander utility or the MacZip utility may be of use.
+A number of software projects that I have publicly released at one time or another are described below.
+To unpack the contents of downloaded archive files, the StuffIt Expander utility or the MacZip utility may be useful.

 In the mid 1990s, I released this game for the MacOS platform.
 The game had black-and-white graphics and was produced using the Microsoft QuickBASIC software.
 In this two-player board game, there were twelve removable counters, and each player removed one or two of the counters per turn, in a manner similar to the Nim game.
 (The CounterPoison game also featured a "poison" counter, and the player left with only this counter would lose the game.)
 In addition to the ability for two persons to play against each other, the game supported a computer opponent that could be configured to play in one of three modes.

 In February 2011, I released this game for the MacOS platform.
 In the RetroShark game, the character of Hiram ("Hee-ram") Hero must be guided along a wooden causeway to escape from a deserted island.
 The catch is the shark-infested water around the causeway, which must be avoided at all costs.
 The game featured digitized audio, color graphics, mouse control, and the ability to adjust the causeway layout, among other things.
-In particular, the game featured three difficulty levels, with the ability to use a built-in causeway layout or to randomly generate a new causeway layout for the chosen difficulty level.
+For each of the game's three difficulty levels, the player could choose to use a built-in causeway layout or to randomly generate a new causeway layout for the chosen difficulty level.

-The Encrypted Folders software was originally released for the Mac OSX platform by Steve Oliver (though the software is no longer mentioned on his Web site) and is designed to augment the FileVault feature by encrypting certain temporary storage locations, such as the
+The Encrypted Folders software was originally released for the Mac OSX platform by Steve Oliver and is designed to augment the FileVault feature by encrypting certain temporary storage locations, such as the

 /private/var/folders directories.
 The encryption process involves encrypted disk images which are union-mounted onto certain directories with passwords for the disk images being generated via

 /dev/urandom.
-Note that the Encrypted Folders software does not provide full disk encryption and is not free of issues; this software has been made available here as an experimental project which may be of interest to experienced users.
-Both the original Encrypted Folders software and a modified version that I produced are included in the archive.
+Both the original Encrypted Folders software and a modified version that I produced are available for download in an archive below.
+Note that the Encrypted Folders software is not free of issues; this software has been made available here as an experimental project which may be of interest to experienced users.
+(On the topic of encryption, Mac OSX 10.7 and later feature FileVault 2, which provides built-in support for encrypting the entire startup disk.)

 System Requirements: A version of the Mac OSX platform from 10.4 through 10.5.8 is recommended.
 Later versions of the Mac OSX platform may not work with the Encrypted Folders software.

-For the GNOME Robots game, which is available on various GNU/Linux distributions among other places, I produced a set of four new graphical themes.
+The GNOME Robots computer game is available on various Linux distributions among other places.
+For this game, I produced a set of four new graphical themes.
 In the GNOME Robots game, the player must avoid a group of enemy robots (or other hazards) that move towards the player with every step.
 The new themes feature hazards in the form of anthills, water spills, stormclouds, and toasters.
-On GNU/Linux distributions that support a package manager, it may be possible to add the new themes by installing version 3.0 or later of the

 These third-party articles and other resources may be of particular interest to individual software developers.